You are here

 Chefs Dish DC: Victor Albisu Explores Adams Morgan

-Spend a day full of good vibes and views in the neighborhood with 2015 RAMMY Chef of the Year Victor Albisu of Del Campo.
+Spend a day full of good vibes and views in the neighborhood with 2015 RAMMY Chef of the Year Victor Albisu.
 Stoke your appetite and tune in to this foodie adventure as Albisu digs in to delicious breads at Tail Up Goat, one of the best new restaurants in the country, savors sushi at Perry's and bolts down brats at Roofers Union.